Calling EU a US foe is 'fake news': Tusk barb at Trump

 Tusk echoed broader fears that Trump is tearing down the post World War II order in which the United States built a system of alliances and rules to advance peace and prosperity.

-Trump told CBS's Face the Nation on Sunday that "I think the European Union is a foe, what they do to us in trade."
+Trump told CBS's Face the Nation on Sunday that "I think the European Union is a foe, what they do to us in trade," adding Russia was also an enemy in some respects and that China was an economic foe.

-The US president also renewed accusations that the European Union was taking advantage of the United States in trade.

-The Trump administration has slapped tariffs on steel and aluminium from Europe as well as on products from Mexico, Canada and China, sparking retaliation and fears of a trade war.
+The Trump administration has slapped tariffs on steel and aluminium imports from Europe as well as on products from Mexico, Canada and China, sparking retaliation and fears of a global trade war.

-Tusk warned in Beijing that the trade tensions could spiral into a "hot conflict."
+Tusk warned in Beijing that trade tensions could spiral into a "hot conflict."

+The Financial Times reported meanwhile that the Trump administration has rejected an EU call for an exemption from fresh US sanctions on companies operating in Iran.

+The EU opposed Trump's decision to scrap a deal with Iran to curb its nuclear ambitions and go ahead with new sanctions on firms doing business with Tehran.

+Belgian Foreign Minister Didier Reynders urged Trump to stand up for Ukraine and Georgia, countries on Europe's periphery where Russia has either invaded or backed break-away pro-Moscow rebels against the central government.

+"It is very important to us to reaffirm our solidarity with the Ukraine and Georgia, the sovereignty of these two countries, the territorial integrity," he said.

-During last week's NATO summit in Brussels, Trump denounced European allies for falling short on NATO spending commitments, fuelling fears about his commitment to the transatlantic alliance.
+During last week's summit in Brussels, Trump fuelled fears again about his commitment to NATO when he denounced European allies for falling short on spending pledges for the alliance.

-In the runup to the summit, Tusk delivered a blunt message to Trump to stop criticising European allies.
+In the run-up to the NATO summit, Tusk delivered a blunt message to Trump to appreciate his European allies, adding Washington does not have many others.

-"The US doesn't have and won't have a better ally than the EU.
-We spend on defence much more than Russia and as much as China," Tusk said.

-"Dear America, appreciate your allies, after all you don't have that many."